MattSeligman/lotide/README.md

 # Lotide

-Lotide is a mini clone of the [Lodash](https://lodash.com) Library to practice crating a personal npm package.
+Lotide is a mini clone of the [Lodash](https://lodash.com) Library to practice creating a personal npm package.
 It's like lodash, but without all that extra stuff.
 Just the things you need to start your project.
 Lotide is my first package I ever published.

 ## Purpose